We're live on Product Hunt right now! Come support our launch

 Top Sisense competitors for embedded analytics in 2025

 Whether you want to offer self-service analytics to your end users or need a reliable way to explore data in your team, Sisense just may not be enough.
 Below, we added some of the best Sisense competitors for embedded analytics to consider in 2025.
-On top of BI tools built for internal reporting (e.g., Tableau), we included a number of tools bult specifically for embedded analytics, such as Embeddable.
+On top of BI tools built for internal reporting (e.g., Tableau, Metabase, Power BI etc.), we included a number of tools built specifically for embedded analytics, such as Embeddable.

 Embeddable

 Embeddable is a developer-first embedded analytics platform built for lightning-fast, customer-facing dashboards.
-Launched in 2023 as the first headless BI tool, it gives full control over the UI/UX and performance.
+Launched in 2023 as the first headless embedded analytics tool, it gives full control over the UI/UX and performance.
 It’s positioned as a modern Sisense alternative that loads in milliseconds and feels native in your app.

 Top features:

-- Native embedding (no iframes): Embeddable uses a Web Component or React SDK to load analytics directly in the DOM (no iframe), allowing bi-directional interaction with your app.
+• Native embedding (no iframes): Embeddable uses a Web Component or native React embed to load analytics directly in the DOM (no iframe), allowing bi-directional interaction with your app.
 Dashboards truly blend into your product’s look and feel, and when someone wants to analyze data, it looks like they're still in your app.

-- High performance: A multi-layer caching data service yields sub-second load times.
-Embeddable connects directly to modern databases (e.g., ClickHouse, Druid) for real-time analytics.
+• High performance: A multi-layer caching data service yields sub-second load times.
+Embeddable connects directly to real-time databases like ClickHouse, StarTree and Druid, for lightning-fast analytics.

 Why it’s better than Sisense: